The National Professional Qualification of Middle Leadership (NPQML)

 - The Department for Education has not previously paid for their NPQ course.

-If you are a participant from one of these areas, we will contact you upon application regarding reimbursement of course fees when further information has been released from the DfE.
+*In the South West, these areas are: Weymouth and Portland; West Somerset; Torridge and Swindon.
+(If you are a participant from one of these areas, we will contact you upon application regarding reimbursement of course fees when further information has been released from the DfE.)

 When completed, pleasure return by email to: NPQ@TeachingSchools.org.uk